Can dogs eat cranberries?

 Common questions

-How much cranberries can my dog eat?
+How much cranberries can I give my dog?

 Important: This page is general information, not veterinary advice.
 Every dog is different, and individual factors (age, breed, health conditions, medications) can change what's safe.
-If in doubt, always contact your vet — or the ASPCA Animal Poison Control Center on (888) 426-4435 in the US.
+If in doubt, always contact your vet — or the ASPCA Animal Poison Control Center on (888) 426-4435 or Pet Poison Helpline on (855) 764-7661 in the UK.